7 Free Christmas and Holiday D&D Adventures to Check Out

 Holiday-Themed Magic Items: This list of holiday-imbued magic items by Halivar in the EN World forums include spellcaster aids like the Globe of Snowing and animated edibles like the Gingerbread Man that would make a fun addition to any holiday adventure.

-Stat Blocks for Holiday Monsters: The folks over at the World Builder Blog put together a stat block and scenario notes for battling Santa in his lair, as well as additional stats for Santa's elves, animated toys, and even hot chocolat elementals.
+Stat Blocks for Holiday Monsters: The folks over at the World Builder Blog put together a stat block and scenario notes for battling Santa in his lair, as well as additional stats for Santa's elves, animated toys, and even hot chocolate elementals.

 Back to blog